Recommendation RG.37

 Recommendation Status: New

-Expand safe pedestrian and bicycle connectivity in Low-income areas through direct funding and resources toward completing sidewalks, adding crosswalks, and installing bike lanes or shared use paths to connect residents to essential services and transit networks.
+Expand safe pedestrian and bicycle connectivity in low-income areas through direct funding and resources toward completing sidewalks, adding crosswalks, and installing bike lanes or shared use paths to connect residents to essential services and transit networks.

 This recommendation helps achieve the following